jeremyevans/quinto/README.md

     coffee -r ./shell.coffee

-For remote mode, you pass some options and a URL:
+For remote mode, you can pass some options and a URL:

-    Usage: coffee ./shell.coffee options url
+    Usage: coffee ./shell.coffee [options] [url]

     Options:
       -u  username/email                         [string]  [required]